Pegahka/GenerativeAxonModel/README.md

-# A Generative Model for Axonal Ramifications - ReadME
+# A Generative Model for Ocular Dominance Axons - ReadME

 This document provides instruction to run a generative axonal model implemented in MATLAB.